 Many times people are so busy with their professional and personal life, they tend to be very oblivious to the small things happening around them.
 One thing easily ignored or unnoticed may be a bed bug infestation.
 Bed bugs are small and hard to notice because they blend very well with the home decor.
 On top of that, they are very harmful and their bites hurt immensely.
-A good way to rid your environment of bed bugs is to detect early signs of infestation and nip them in the bud.
+A good bed bug control tactic is to detect early signs of infestation and nip them in the bud.

 Some of the early signs of a potential bed bug infestation are: